 The Federal Institute monitors compliance with the Medicines Act.
-For instance, 14 inspections with respect to clinical trials have occurred and 831 medicinal products have been tested concerning their quality.
+For example in 2009, 20 inspections relating to clinical trials for medicinal products and clinical investigations for medical devices (also in Russia and Ukraine) have occurred.
+398 samples of legally available medicinal products have been tested, and 593 samples of illegally available medicinal products.